Sup2point0/Quarkdown/README.md

 <br>

-## Future Features
+## Features

+### Under Development
 - Add special index pages.
+- Extract article title into a special `<header>` container.

+### Future
+- Find a way to combine commits so that a single new deployment doesn’t result in potentially hundreds of programmatically generated commits?
 - Check if export filepaths have changed for a file, and if so, delete the artefact file.
-- Extract article title into a special `<header>` container.
-- Inject MathJax without `{}` breaking Python string formatting.
-- Find a way to combine commits so that a single new deployment doesn’t result in potentially hundreds of programmatically generated commits? [^combine-commits]
-- Devise a way to upgrade *Assort* into a wiki-like website &ndash; i.e. with navigation.
-Why is this difficult?
-Cuz the file paths of .md files in the repo are not the same as the URLs of the .html files on the website.
-We’ll see.
-  - Also, for a wiki you’d probably need a way to search, and... well, firstly GitHub Pages is for static sites, and secondly I have no clue how to create an efficient search engine.

-[^combine-commits]: This is actually a non-trivial challenge.
-It involves blobs.

 <br>